Definition for portrait - What types of portraits are there?

 They are differentiated according to the form of representation

-Definition of portrait
+Definition for portrait

-• Front view: Face is shown from the front
+• Front view: face is shown from the front

 • Half profile: Portrait is only painted half from the side